SAP-samples/teched2025-AD165/exercises/ex5/README.md

 ## <a id="business-content-integration"></a> Exercise 5.2 Explore the administration environment for Business Content integration

 After completing this exercise, you’ll be familiar with the administration of business content in SAP Build Work Zone.
-You already used this environment, when you were creating an app for your UI integration card in exercise 2.
+You already used this environment in exercise 2, when you created an app for your UI integration card.
 So let us go back there.

-1. Click the user avatar in the upper right corner and select **Administration Console**.
+1. Click your user avatar in the upper right corner and select **Administration Console**.

 <p align="center"><img src="./images/ex5_02_0010.png" width="60%" /></p>